 11. Koh Tao, Thailand

-It may be small but Koh Tao is one of the most beautiful islands in Asia.
+It may be small but Koh Tao is one of the best Asian islands to visit.
 Located in the Gulf of Thailand, it is only accessible by ferry from the Thai mainland to Mae Haad Pier.

 Submitted by Jenn and Ed Coleman from ColemanConcierge.com